-Join Mike Meyers for an in-depth discussion in this video CPU sockets, part of CompTIA A+ Exam Prep (220-901) Part 1: Core Processing.
+Join Mike Meyers for an in-depth discussion in this video CPU sockets, part of CompTIA A+ (220-901) Cert Prep: 1 Core Processing.

 - I have here in front of me, a typical motherboard.…Now, if you look, it's kinda of hard to see…from where you're at right there,…but that's a CPU right there.…So, every computer needs a CPU and every CPU…needs motherboard, there are three nerds…out there right now who are…coming up with exceptions, ignore them.…So, what we need to do is when we're building a system…is we need to put a CPU into the motherboard,…fairly straightforward.…Now, we got some choices here.…If we wanted to and if you went back a bazillion years ago,…you'd solder the CPU to the motherboard.…

 In fact, on a lot of mobile devices they still do that.…But what we like is upgradability and compatibility…with different motherboards and different CPUs,…so what we're gonna be talking about right now…is what we call CPU packages and CPU sockets,…really, I want to concentrate on the sockets.…The whole idea behind CPU sockets is…that I can buy a motherboard and…that I can remove a CPU and come up…with a newer CPU, an upgraded CPU down the line,…and I can go ahead and take advantage of that.…